4-co/imdb/README.md

 Each document has a type field that is one of: Movie, Actor or Genre

 ID has to be unique, so we use movieId, actorId or genre as the ID.
-Reading by ID is the fastest (and cheapest) way to retrieve a document.
+Reading by ID is the fastest (and least expensive) way to retrieve a document.

 ## Partitioning Strategy

 The Cosmos DB partition key used is /partitionKey and is computed by taking the integer portion of movieId or actorId mod 10 and converting to a string which results in 10 partitions ("0" - "9")

-Note: the partition key must be a string
+> The partition key must be a string
+>

-Note: Genres use a partitionKey of "0" as there are only 19 Genres
+> Genres use a partitionKey of "0" as there are only 19 Genres

-You want your partition key to be well distributed from a storage and usage perspective.
+Your partition key should be well distributed from a storage and usage perspective.
 For Actors, a good partition key could be birthYear mod x.
 However, this would likely not be a good partition key for Movies as a high percentage of the requests are likely to be for the current year which would create a hot partition.
 A hash of the title would likely be a good choice.
 The elements movieId (and actorId) are integers with a character preface (tt or nm) which means a mod x on the integer portion is a good choice as well and is the partition key we chose.

 In order to use the Cosmos DB API to read a single 1K document using 1 RU you need to know the partition key.
 So, having a value that you can compute the partition key from is a best practice.
 Note that some frameworks (e.g., Spring Data JPA Repositories) don't support the single document read API and always use the query API.
 This can impact cost significantly depending on the access pattern.